ManticoreGamesInc/platform-documentation/src/api/player.md

 ### `SetLookWorldRotation`

 The direction and rotation that the player is looking can be both read and set through Lua scripts.
-Note that this will only work on scripts executing inside of a client context!
+Note that this will only work on scripts executing inside of a client context.

 ```lua
 local player = Game.GetLocalPlayer()